 7. Diverse housing choices are found throughout the community, including in relatively higher density development within the Village of Yellow Springs.

-8. Parks, open space and recreational areas are incorporated as part of future development.
+8. Parks, open spaces, and recreational areas are incorporated as part of future development.

 9. Places are connected and accessible throughout the community by transportation methods other than automobiles.